[PREV - I_SQUARE] [TOP]

 From Brian Eno's "A Year With Swollen Appendices":

-At lunch discussing comparative philosophical systems.
+"At lunch discussing comparative philosophical

-Bono maintains Judaeo-Christianity shows good results.
+systems.
+Bono maintains Judaeo-Christianity

-I say it's a question of what number and type of casualties
+what number and type of casualties you're willing

-you're willing to tolerate (arrange various philosophies
+to tolerate (arrange various philosophies along

-along such axes).
+such axes).
 Some systems produce only total

-losers and flat-out winners -- the banana republic
+losers and flat-out winners-- the banana republic

-model -- while others attempt a 'spread it evenly'
+model-- while others attempt a 'spread it evenly'

-to visit all current psychological distress on to just
+way of trying to visit all current psychological

-one person?
-And, if so, how do we feel about that kind
+distress on to just one person?
+And, if so, how

-of deal -- where one person suffers enormously in lieu
+person suffers enormously in lieu of everyone

-of everyone else?
+else?
 Is this the basis of torture and The

 --------